Constant 2-labellings and an application to (r,a,b)-covering codes: Application to -codes of

 Now assume that the monochromatic diagonals are not parallel.
 We may suppose that the even (resp. odd) sublattice is the union of monochromatic diagonals of type $\{(x_1,x_1+c)\mid x_1\in\mathbb{Z}\}$ (resp. $\{(x_1,-x_1+c)\mid x_1\in\mathbb{Z}\}$) with $c\in\mathbb{Z}$.
-We consider a ball $B_r(\mathbf{x})$ centered on $\mathbf{x}$ and of radius $r$.
-Observe that a diagonal intersecting the ball contains either $r$ or $r+1$ elements.
+We consider an $r$-ball $B_r(\mathbf{y})$ with center $\mathbf{y}$.
+Observe that a diagonal intersecting the ball contains either $r$ or $r+1$ elements of the ball.
 Moreover two intersecting diagonals belong to the same sublattice.
-Hence, in terms of counting vertices of a particular color appearing in the ball, it is equivalent to consider monochromatic diagonals that are parallel or not.
+Hence, in terms of counting vertices of a particular colour appearing in the ball, it is equivalent to consider monochromatic diagonals that are parallel or not.
 So, we can apply the folding method in both cases.